rizinorg/book/src/first_steps/overview.md

 ./foo.rrz
 ```

-#### Connecting a Program with a Socket
+#### Connecting a program with a socket
 ```
 $ nc -l 9999
 $ rz-run program=/bin/ls connect=localhost:9999
 ```

-#### Debugging a Program Redirecting the stdio into Another Terminal
+#### Debugging a program redirecting STDIO into another terminal

-1 - open a new terminal and type 'tty' to get a terminal name:
+1 - Open a new terminal and type 'tty' to get a terminal name:

 ```
 $ tty ; clear ; sleep 999999